 The exact amount of additional expense the pandemic created for the City is not known; however, it was significant.
-The City received CARES ACT funding of \$522,113 as of September 30, 2020 and is expected to receive at least an additional \$162,000 all as result of COVID-19.
+The City received CARES ACT funding of \$684,262 as of December 31, 2021 and is expected to receive additional funds in the subsequent year all as result of COVID-19.
 Those revenues are not reflected in these financial statements in accordance with Generally Accepted Auditing Standards and Generally Accepted Accounting Principles in the United States of America.